AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 Contains:
 - "Colors" atom showing variables and base color palette.

-##### Meta
-Add a description of the "meta" patterns here.
-This section still needs to be added to SG2.

 ### How to classify/name patterns
 All pattern class names should follow standard [BEM practices](http://getbem.com/naming/) and be prefixed according to their theme (e.g. `ama__`).